 Meeting Schedule (Note: Meetings are subject to change.)

-Due to required security notification, participants attending the meetings are required to let the State contact know of your participation at least 5 days in advance of the meeting; but no further than 2-weeks in advance.
+Due to required security notification, participants attending meetings at the Waterbury State Office Complex are required to let the State contact know of your participation at least 5 days in advance of the meeting; but no further than 2-weeks in advance.

-Encounter Data Guidance: This document provides instruction and information on submission of DDSD encounter data claims, encounter data service codes and provider requirements and responsibilities.
-It is intended to be used in together with the DDSD FAQ’s document also listed on this web page.
+Encounter Data Guidance: This document provides instruction and information on submission of DDSD encounter claims, procedure codes and modifiers, and provider requirements and responsibilities.
 It can be expected that the guidance and process for reporting to the MMIS will require additional adjustments, guidance and process modifications as providers begin reporting.
-If an agency is seeing overall process issues that are resulting in denials, they may call Jennifer Perkins, DAIL at 802-442-0809 or Jennifer.firstname.lastname@example.org with any questions.